Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

-The reader might wonder how realistic our present long block model is, in view of this hidden-Markov model.
-Why did we add long blocks in predetermined positions and why do they only get added into one sequence and not both?
-Also, in DNA-sequences there are typically no long blocks.
-Let us present the various restrictions of our model and explain which features are present only to simplify the already involved notation, but do not represent a fundamental restriction: \begin{enumerate} \item{}The first restriction is that we add long blocks in predetermined locations.
+\begin{enumerate} \item{}The first restriction is that we add long blocks in predetermined locations.
 This restriction is only there to simplify notation.
 The same proof works if we use a Poisson point process with intensity-parameter $\lambda=1/2d$ to determine the locations of the long blocks.
 Also, we could take the length of the long blocks to be a geometric random variable with expectation $\l=d^\beta$. \item{}Another quite unnatural restriction is to put the long blocks only into one sequence.
 This is done again to simplify notations.
 If the starting location of the long blocks is given by a Poisson point process with intensity $\lambda=1/2d$, then we can add long blocks in both sequences $X$ and $Y$.
 We would then use independent Poisson point processes with the same intensity for both $X$ and $Y$.
 The proofs presented here work as well for this case. \item{}The model with long blocks added in Poisson locations, is very similar to a $2$-state hidden Markov chain.
 For this we could take the hidden states to be $L$ and $R$.
 The state $L$ would correspond to a long block, while $R$ would be the places where the string is iid.
 The transition probabilities from $L$ to $R$ would be $1/d^\beta$, while from $R$ to $L$ it would be $1/2d$.
-Again, for this hidden $2$-state model proofs very similar to the ones presented here will give the linear order of the variance, but the notations would have to become even more cumbersome. \item{}In DNA-sequence, there are no long strings consisting only of one symbol.
+Again, for this hidden $2$-state model, proofs very similar to the ones presented here will give the linear order of the variance, but the notations would have to become even more cumbersome. \item{}In DNA-sequence, there are no long strings consisting only of one symbol.
 So, the long block model may at first not look very realistic.
 However, in place of long blocks, we can take pieces generated by another distribution.
 For this we take two ergodic distributions.
 Typically one could use a finite Markov chain or a hidden Markov model with finitely many hidden states.
 For each different part, we would use the corresponding distribution.
 We could use a hidden Markov model first to determine which positions belong to which part and then fill the part with strings obtained from the corresponding distribution.
 (These corresponding distributions will again typically be hidden Markov with finitely many hidden states or Markov or finite Markov, maybe even Gibbs.)
 The hidden states could again be $L$ and $R$.
 (To simplify things here we assume that there are only two DNA-parts.)
 But this time the state $L$ would not correspond to a long block.
 Rather we would have two stationary, ergodic distributions $\mu_L$ and $\mu_R$.
 The places with hidden state $R$ would get the DNA-sequence drawn using $\mu_R$, while for the positions with hidden state $L$, we would draw the DNA-sequence from $\mu_L$.
 The transition probabilities between $L$ and $R$ would be as before: from $L$ to $R$ it would be $1/d^\beta$, while from $R$ to $L$ it would be $1/2d$.
 We believe that our current approach to determine the order of the variance could work for this hidden Markov chain case, provided we had: